 Models for Change worked to expand the use and availability of evidenced-based services through intensive investment in reforming Louisiana’s juvenile justice system.
-Through a combination of local, state, academic and national partnerships, Louisiana adopted a model that has doubled the overall proportion of youth able to access evidence-based services, while at the same time witnessing a 46 percent drop in juvenile arrests between 2006 and 2010.
+Through a combination of local, state, academic and national partnerships, Louisiana adopted a model that doubled the overall proportion of youth able to access evidence-based services, while at the same time witnessing a 46 percent drop in juvenile arrests between 2006 and 2010.

 Initiative tools, research, knowledge, and innovations to promote reform